sanokkk/go_auth/README.md

 # Identity-Server на Golang
-### Using SHA256 hashing for passwords and JWT-based authorization
+### Using SHA256 hashing for passwords and JWT-based authorization, Postgres database
 ### Endpoints with parameters:
 1. "auth/register":
 ⋅*Parameters: